 Autonomous Mode Checklist

-For autonomously scaling, Thoras requires the ability to persist historical
+- For autonomously scaling, Thoras requires the ability to persist historical metrics, which requires a Kubernetes persistent volume.
+See Configure Persistent Volume page for a walkthrough

-Deploying Thoras with ArgoCD?
-Check out the
+- Deploying Thoras with ArgoCD?
+Check out the ArgoCD config considerations

 -